-- How did the 2023 earthquake affect the Syrian refugee crisis?
+- How has the 2023 earthquake affected the Syrian refugee crisis?

-- How has the ongoing war in Syria affected the country today?
+- How has the ongoing conflict in Syria affected the country today?

 - What is the Syrian refugee crisis?